selfrefactor/services/packages/vscode-control/README.md

 # Vscode-control

 ## Knowledge
+===
+Holding Alt while clicking on a test decoration, now runs that test in debug mode, when available.

+There are now context menu actions in the Explorer view, which can be used to run all tests declared in a file or folder.
+===
+===
 no longer is possible to copy deleted lines in git diff. you have to use right click and explicitly select copy deleted lines.

 ## Deleted